abudaan/webdaw-modules/README.md

 - [ ] support for MPE
 - [ ] sysex support (incl. editor)

-## API (so far)
+## API (draft so far)
 See [index.d.ts](https://github.com/abudaan/webdaw-modules/blob/master/index.d.ts).

 ## About the name
-I have deliberately chosen a more descriptive name instead of a more 'poetic' name such as heartbeat and qambi because I consider a web DAW to be a general concept.
+I have deliberately chosen a more descriptive name instead of a more 'poetic' name such as heartbeat and qambi because the project is basically just a set of building blocks, not a complete product; I think a poetic name is more something that you put on a completely working DAW (that may or may not use the modules in this project).

+The name heartbeat was chosen because before the metronome was invented (and wide-spread) musicians derived tempo from their heartbeat.
+But the name is actually somewhat misleading because in technology a heartbeat usually refers to the state of a service.
+The name qambi is a Zulu word that means creator, inventor.
+I like that name very much but I think it is a bit over the top if I would use it for this project which merely is a simple set of modules.

+Also I think the term webdaw, or cased like WebDAW, describes a concept that can be implemented in many ways; this project is just one of them.
+It would be great if together with developers of related libraries some kind of standard eventually evolves that our libraries adhere to: then you can seamlessly connect library A to library B if they are both WebDAW compliant.